|Clapp Conservation Award||

 |John Abbass Sr. Scholarship||

 Deadline: Received by them by 5:00 p.m.
-March 31st each year (DEADLINE PASSED)
+April 1st each year

 This annual $2000 scholarship is awarded to children/grandchildren/nieces/nephews/ etc. of CAFE Nova Scotia members or family business owners in Nova Scotia and helps to promote post secondary business education pursuits.